MxolisiSibaya322/git-basic-excersizes/readme.md

-initially this was hard to master,  however I'm getting used to it. it gets easier with time
+initially this was hard to master,  however I'm getting used to it. it gets easier with time,and all